cda-tum/mnt-nanoplacer/README.md

   -ts, --time_steps                Number of time steps to train the RL agent.
   -r,  --reset_model               If True, reset saved model and train from scratch (defautls to False).
   -v,  --verbosity                 0: No information.
 1: Print layout after every new best placement.
 2: Print training metrics.
 3: 1 and 2 combined.
+  -o,  --optimize                  If True, layout will be further optimized after placement.
 ```

 For example to create the gate-level layout for the mux21 function from trindade16 on the 2DDWave clocking scheme using the best found layout dimensions (by training for a maximum of 10000 timesteps):